inode64/glus/README.md

 # Usage

 The default behavior of Glus can be adjusted with multiple options.
 Use the --help option for the full list.
-It by default Glus sync the portage and update the security packages with
+By default, Glus sync the portage and update the security packages with:
 ```
 glus.sh
 ```